Easy DIY Wine Bottle Christmas Tree

 • Paint bottle with a light coat of green spray paint; allow to dry completely.

-• Spray paint 2-3 more coats on bottle until you have reached your desired coverage.
+• Spray paint 2-3 more coats on the bottle until you have reached your desired coverage.
 Allow to dry completely in between coats.

 • To create a garland design around the tree you can either lightly sketch out your pattern with a pencil or just freehand it.